 Phone/iPad with Rode Wireless GO II and microphone

 Remember you need an iPad or phone to reflect AND a phone/camera to record on if you use a teleprompter.

 I want to record my podcast

-If you do buy some of this equipment then please do click the links before you click “buy” to throw a few pennies our way.
+If you do buy some of this equipment, then please click the links from this blog before you click “buy” to throw a few pennies our way.

 Now it’s time to get creative!